EdmundBenedict/lordcephei.github.io/pages/file_preprocessor.md

 programming language capability, with branching control to skip or loop over a selected block of lines.

-the preprocesor is build into
+The preprocesor is built into
 the source code, _rdfiln.f_{: style="color: green"}.
 Comments at the beginning of _rdfiln.f_{: style="color: green"}
 document directives it can process.
 Here we use _rdfiln_{: style="color: green"}